How To Remember A Bunch Of Things Using A Memory Palace

 Whichever it is, that sounds like a lot to do, ain’t it?

-So let me introduce a nifty memory technique known as the Memory Palace
+And that is where I introduce a nifty memory technique known as the Memory Palace

-But before that, watch how quickly we can apply it
+So have a quick watch how quickly we can apply it

 How do we build a Memory Palace?